RupeshKumar4511/Full_Stack_Development/README.md

 Use "className" in place of "class".

+Usse "htmlFor" in place of "for" in label tag.

 Use "to" instead of "href" in react.

 Use "Link" in place of "a" and to use "Link" we need to import :

 "import {Link} from 'react' "

-To use this we need to import :
+To use Link we need to import :

 import { BrowserRouter as Router, Routes,Route } from "react-router-dom";
 and only then we can use Link.